tokintmash2/evasion/README.md

 ## Setup

-Set up a Windows 10 VM with Golang installed.
+Set up a Windows 10 VM with Golang and C installed.
 Copy the "dont_hurt_me.victim" file to the Desktop.

 ### Build the malware executable